gnolang/gno/bak/classic/docs/tendermint-core/running-in-production.md

 ```

 `dump_consensus_state` will give you a detailed overview of the
-consensus state (proposer, lastest validators, peers states).
+consensus state (proposer, latest validators, peers states).
 From it,
 you should be able to figure out why, for example, the network had
 halted.